Eusford08/TelcoChurnPrediction/README.md

 ---

 ## 📊 Model Comparison (After Hyperparameter Tuning)
+> ⚖️ Model selection is based on Recall-first strategy due to the asymmetric cost of errors in churn prediction.
+>
 | Model               | CV Score | CV Std | Recall    | ROC-AUC   |
 | ------------------- | -------- | ------ | --------- | --------- |
 | XGBoost ✅           | 0.946    | 0.0127 | **0.947** | 0.837     |